 Angela Mukul (pronounced McCool) is an upbeat, pop singer-songwriter who describes her sound as “pop with a touch of soul”.
-She’s been performing live as a solo artist since age 15, in addition to recording in studio on both her own tracks and those of others (Zebrahead, Death By Stereo, and demos for Jewel).
+She’s been performing live as a solo artist for over 9 years, in addition to recording in studio on both her own tracks and those of others.

-Angela’s fan base continues to rapidly grow and she now has fans in over 20 countries.
-As most comment, it is surprising how big of a voice comes out of her small frame.
-It is this voice paired with her songwriting ability that has gained Angela a "Female Singer/Songwriter of the Year" nomination for the upcoming 2013, Los Angeles Music Awards.
+Angela’s fan base continues to rapidly grow and she now has fans in over 45 countries.
 As a songwriter, she has been a finalist in national and international songwriting competitions.
 Writing constantly, the messages within her songwriting focus on: love, optimism and empowerment.
 Undoubtedly an artist who knows exactly what she stands for, Angela seeks to shine light on the world through her one true passion: music.

 Angela Mukul - Lead Vocals and Guitar

 You And I - The NEXT Performance (single)